Simon-Brandt/ShellArgparser/README.md

 - `notes`: additional notes to the argparser, currently only `"deprecated"` is supported (like for `var_7`)
 - `help`: the help text for the `--help` flag (like `"one value with default and choice"` for `var_4`)

-If [`ARGPARSER_ARG_DEF_HAS_HEADER`](#argparser_arg_def_has_header) is set to `true`, then these names must be given as a header above all argument definitions.
+If [`ARGPARSER_ARG_DEF_HAS_HEADER`](#argparser_arg_def_has_header) is set to `true` (the default), then these names must be given as a header above all argument definitions.
 Providing a header has the advantage that the order of the columns does not matter, as long as the first column is the `id`.
 If you omit the header, the above order is mandatory.

-Keyword arguments can have multiple short and/or long names, optional default values, and/or an arbitrary number of choice values.
+Keyword arguments can have multiple short and/or long option names, optional default values, and/or an arbitrary number of choice values.
 The same holds for positional arguments, which are identified by having neither short nor long option names.
 Generally, absence of a value is indicated by the empty string (`""`).
-Since hyphens have a special meaning on the command line (as option names), using them for other purposes would lead to deep confusion among your script's users, and thus, regard them as reserved.
+This allows the usage of hyphens, besides their special meaning on the command line (as option names), for the convention of regarding files given as `"-"` as sign to read from STDIN.

 As you saw above, the argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
 If the number doesn't match the number of required values, an error is thrown instead of cutting the values.
 If an argument gets a wrong number of values, but has a default value, only a warning is thrown and the default value is taken.